evolutiatech/evolutiatech/README.md

 ---

 **Note:** Due to the constraints of ANSI C89/90, advanced AI (like neural networks) is challenging to implement directly; often, heuristic or rule-based systems are more feasible.
-For complex AI, consider interfacing with external libraries or languages, or precomputing decision rules.
+For complex AI, consider interfacing rewriting external libraries or languages, or precomputing decision rules.

 ---